-The month of May is Mental Health Awareness Month and May 2-8, 2022 is Maternal Mental Health Awareness Week.
+The month of May is Mental Health Awareness Month.
 The month of May has always been acknowledged and made special with ribbon wearing and fundraisers for local and national organizations due to the nature of my job.
 I am a Mental Health Professional so this month is a bit more special than some of the other months in the mental health world.
-More recently I became a parent so the week of May 2-8 has much more significance than it did years prior.

 Maternal mental health was a term that I didn’t give much thought to until 2018 when a friend gave birth to her second baby and her postpartum period was a bit tougher than expected.
 She called me, knowing what I do for a living, and asked what she could do to find some relief.
 My love for my friend sprung me to action to find her the help that she deserved.
 I later made a shift to focus my mental health practice on the perinatal stage and teaching parents/birthing people to manage mood or anxiety disorders that can potentially impact their functioning anytime during pregnancy and up to 1 year postpartum.

 Perinatal mood and anxiety disorders (PMADs) include postpartum (PP) depression/bipolar, PP anxiety, PP OCD, PP psychosis, and post-traumatic stress.
 As many as 1 in 7 women and 1 in 10 dads can experience postpartum depression or other mood and anxiety disorders.
 The great news is that these disorders are treatable and there is no reason to suffer.

 Self-care?
 With what time?